rehive/docs-portal/content/merchants/hosted-payments-page/overview.md

 weight: 1
 ---

 The hosted option allows for minimal integration to get started with receiving payments from customers.
-All user interaction for selecting and viewing invoice information will be handled on the hosted invoice page.
+All user interaction for selecting and viewing invoice information will be handled on the hosted invoice page: https://app.rehive.com/checkout/

 ### The basic flow